 In the Settings window, select the Bluetooth & other devices option.
 Enable the slider under Bluetooth and click the Add Bluetooth or device button.

 In the Add a device dialog, click the Bluetooth option.
 A listing of discovered Bluetooth devices will be displayed.
-The SAAFPU will be listed as FireFly-####, where #### is an alphanumeric identifier.
-Select the FireFly-#### option, enter the pin code 1234, and click the Connect button.
+The SAAFPU will be listed as FireFly-#### or SAAFPU-####, where #### is an alphanumeric identifier.
+Select the FireFly-#### or SAAFPU-#### option, enter the pin code 1234, and click the Connect button.

-If the blue light continues to blink or a device named FireFly-#### does not appear under Other Devices with a status of Paired, make sure that the 9-pin adapter is properly connected to the serial port on the SAAFPU and that there is nothing between the computer and the SAAFPU interfering with the wireless connection.
+If pairing is unsuccessful, make sure that the 9-pin adapter is properly connected to the serial port on the SAAFPU and that there is nothing between the computer and the SAAFPU interfering with the wireless connection.

 Step 6 - Start SAARecorder